Theodore Roosevelt Inaugural National Historic Site: Inauguration of Theodore Roosevelt

 In 1901, while attending the Pan-American Exposition, President William McKinley was shot twice at close range by anarchist Leon Czolgosz.
+Vice President Theodore Roosevelt came to Buffalo and stayed at his friend Wilcox's home while visiting the President before leaving.

-Although early doctor's reports on the President's condition were positive, McKinley's condition soon worsened: while Vice President Theodore Roosevelt rushed back to Buffalo, he was informed on arrival that McKinley had died.
+Although early doctor's reports on the President's condition were positive, McKinley's condition soon worsened: while Vice President Theodore Roosevelt rushed back to Buffalo, he was informed on the way that McKinley had died.
+Wilcox again offered Roosevelt to stay at his home.

 Interior of room in Wilcox House where President Theodore Roosevelt took the oath of office.

 It was decided to conduct the inauguration immediately, due to the tragic and politically charged circumstances of President McKinley's death.
 The most appropriate site was determined to be the Wilcox home.
 Approximately 50 dignitaries, family members and cabinet officials gathered in the front library for the inauguration, while Federal Judge John R. Hazel administered the oath.
 No photographic image exists of the ceremony itself, although the room was heavily photographed after the inauguration had concluded.

 Later history

 The Wilcoxes continued to live in the home until their deaths in the 1930s.
-The home's furniture was sold at a public auction and the property became the Kathryn Lawrence Restaurant.
+The home's furniture was sold at a public auction and the property became the Kathryn Lawrence Restaurant in 1938.
 The proprietors removed interior walls, demolished a carriage house, and painted many of the finished wood surfaces before the restaurant ceased operations in 1961.